Leading from the Inside Out.

 This work goes to that deeper layer.
 Rather than developing new behaviors, we restore the ground those behaviors arise from: a stable, coherent, and open sense of self that doesn't require management.
 From there, leadership, presence, and authentic expression become less effortful and more natural.

-What unites my clients is a genuine willingness to meet their inner world with honesty and care.
-This work asks something of you.
-It is subtle, relational, developmental, and contemplative by design.
-If you are looking for that quality of depth, you are likely in the right place.
+This work is subtle, developmental, and contemplative by design.
+It asks something of you.
+If you are ready for that depth, you are likely in the right place.

 I offer two ways to work: ongoing weekly sessions for those who prefer continuity without a defined endpoint, or a 6-month container for those who want a committed arc with clear intention and structure.

-• Somatic nervous system work engages how experience is organized at its most implicit levels: in the patterns of activation, protection, and organization that form beneath conscious awareness.
+Somatic nervous system work engages how experience lives in the body at its most implicit levels, in the patterns of activation, protection, and organization that form beneath conscious awareness.
 When experiences overwhelm our capacity to process them, the system organizes around protection rather than presence.
 Through bottom-up, felt experience, the nervous system can complete what was interrupted and reorganize from the inside out, restoring safety, coherence, and choice.

 This is not movement-based or touch-based bodywork.
-It is capacity building work, operating at the level of the nervous system itself, where experience, identity, and the capacity for presence are actually held.
+This is capacity building work.
+It operates at the level of the nervous system itself, where experience, identity, and the capacity for presence are actually held.

-• Psychosynthesis is a spiritually grounded depth psychology that views us as whole beings made of many parts, each with its own voice, need, or history.
-It predates Internal Family Systems therapy by several decades but takes a more integrative approach, rather than endlessly working with parts in isolation, the aim is to synthesize them in service of the deeper Self.
+Psychosynthesis is a depth psychology that sees us as whole beings made of many parts.
+Predating Internal Family Systems (IFS) by several decades, it takes a more integrative approach: rather than working endlessly with parts, the aim is to synthesize them around the deeper Self: the part of you that can hold all the others.

 Meet your practitioner